YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Fresh scalp pigment before transplant should not be hidden from the surgical plan.
 It can mask redness, change how density appears in photos, and make it harder to judge skin quality.
 If the transplant is going into scar tissue or a previously tattooed area, hair growth in scar tissue depends on blood supply, skin thickness, scarring behavior, and realistic expectations.

 A fully healed tattoo away from the surgical area is usually not affected by a hair transplant.
 A tattoo inside the donor area, recipient area, scar, or planned hairline is different.
-Punch extraction, recipient incisions, shaving, scabbing, swelling, and later scar behavior can change how pigment looks, even when the transplant itself is technically successful.
+Punch extraction, recipient area incisions, shaving, scabbing, swelling, and later scar behavior can change how pigment looks, even when the transplant itself is technically successful.

-Photos before surgery are important when pigment sits near the donor border, hairline, FUT scar, beard donor area, eyebrow area, or scalp micropigmentation zone.
+Photos before surgery matter when pigment sits near the donor border, hairline, FUT scar, beard donor area, eyebrow area, or scalp micropigmentation zone.
 The plan has to clarify whether the priority is hair growth, pigment preservation, scar camouflage, or a combination of these goals.
 If the tattoo is important cosmetically, the plan should explain where surgery may cross pigment and where it should avoid pigment if possible.

 A healed tattoo far from the scalp is usually not a hair transplant problem.
-A recent tattoo far from the scalp can still matter because it is another active wound.
+A fresh tattoo far from the scalp can still matter because it is another active wound.
 The location lowers some risks, but it does not remove infection risk, medication questions, sleep disruption, or aftercare burden.

 Visual explaining when a tattoo far from the scalp still matters before hair transplant surgery